awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 1. On the navigation pane, under **INSTANCES**, choose **Launch Templates**\.

 1. Choose **Create launch template**\.
 Enter a name and provide a description for the initial version of the launch template\.

+1. Under **Auto Scaling guidance**, select the check box to have Amazon EC2 provide guidance to help create a template to use with Amazon EC2 Auto Scaling\.

 1. Under **Launch template contents**, fill out each required field and any optional fields to use as your instance launch specification\.